Lisp-Stat/cephes.cl/README.md

 # The API
   There is no overlap between the wrapped Cephes functions and the Common Lisp numerical tower.
-All functions are in the =cephes= package.
+All functions are in the `cephes` package.

-  Currently exported functions are:
+  Exported functions are:

 | function          | description                                                                   |
 |-------------------|-------------------------------------------------------------------------------|